gtt116/vimrc/README.md

 ==========
 In vim view mode,

+*Please using hjkl to move cursor*

+ * using up to enlarge window
+ * using down to shrink window

  * using , + n + t  to toggle nerdtree
  * using , + t + b to toggle tabbar
  * using , + g jump to definition of function/class/variable